-- Rolling Circle replication of DNA - Some of the small bacterias and eukaryotic viruses (e.g.bacteriophages contains single stranded circular DNA called as positive (+) strand. - These viruses have the capability that whenever they are injected into an appropriate host cells, the process of replication occurs in their chromosomes. - This process occurs in the following steps - i) Production of replication from (RF) - In this process the production of new strands occurs on to the positive strand which is complementary to it. - This complementary strand so formed is called as negative (-) strand. - This synthesis of negative strands initiated by the synthesis of short RNA primers by the enzyme primase in combination with at least six primering proteins. - These protiens worked together as a group and are called as 'primosome'. - Here DNA polymerase the covalent bond formation of deoxyribonucleotides to the 3'-OH of the RNA primer. - The process of the synthesis of a negative strand proceeds discontinuously till the synthesis is completed. - Apparently these primosomes moves around the (+) positive strand and catalyzes the synthesis of RNA primers at variable intervals. - Now by the activity of DNA polymerase I these RNA primers are digested and the gaps are filled by the ligase enzyme. - These are generally present in the form of small fragments called as okazaki fragments which are filled by the ligase enzyme to obtain double stranded replicative fork.
+- Rolling Circle replication of DNA - Some of the small bacterias and eukaryotic viruses (e.g.bacteriophages) contains single stranded circular DNA called as positive (+) strand. - These viruses have the capability that whenever they are injected into an appropriate host cells, the process of replication occurs in their chromosomes. - This process occurs in the following steps - i) Production of replication from (RF) - In this process the production of new strands occurs on to the positive strand which is complementary to it. - This complementary strand so formed is called as negative (-) strand. - This synthesis of negative strand is initiated by the synthesis of short RNA primers by the enzyme primase in combination with at least six primering proteins. - These protiens worked together as a group and are called as 'primosome'. - Here DNA polymerase III catalyzes the covalent bond formation of deoxyribonucleotides to the 3' - OH of the RNA primer.

+- The process of the synthesis of a negative strand proceeds discontinuously till the synthesis is completed. - Apparently these primosomes moves around the (+) positive strand and catalyzes the synthesis of RNA primers at variable intervals. - Now by the activity of DNA polymerase I these RNA primers are digested and the gaps are filled by the ligase enzyme. - These are generally present in the form of small fragments called as okazaki fragments which are filled by the ligase enzyme to obtain double stranded replicative fork. - The process is initiated for the synthesis of complementary strand on to the positive strand (which is called as negative strand).